open-contracting/ocds-kibana-manual-en/docs/C2/Seccion2.md

-# ELK Platform to Analize OCDS format Data Procurement
+# ELK platform to analize procurement data in OCDS format

 As stated in this manual's introduction, analyzing data of Public Procurement in Mexico is a key task for government correct democratic scrutiny.